Orphan source

-Most known orphan sources were, generally, small radioactive sources produced legitimately under governmental regulation and put into service for radiography, generating electricity in radioisotope thermoelectric generators, medical radiotherapy or irradiation.
+Most known orphan sources were, generally, small radioactive sources produced legitimately under governmental regulation.
+They were used for a variety of purposes including gauges, static eliminators, and various devices used in nuclear medicine.
 These sources were then "abandoned, lost, misplaced or stolen" and so no longer subject to proper regulation.
+Sources that were never under regulatory control can still be considered orphan sources.

+They can be accidentally incorporated into scrap metal, contaminating the resulting recycled metal.
+This necessitates expensive cleanup measures, and can expose manufacturing workers or the users of the metal products to harmful doses of ionizing radiation.